chrisdotslash/chrisdotslash/README.md

 # Hi there, I'm Chris! 👋

-### 👉 I'm a linguist and software developer with experience in JavaScript, Python, and Git.
-I'm passionate about learning and building things.
+👨‍💻 **I'm a linguist and software developer with experience in JavaScript, Python, and Git.
+I'm passionate about learning and building things.**

-🤝 I'm interested in language-driven approaches to natural language processing and open to collaborate on projects involving NLP, ML, and AI.
+🤝 I'm interested in language-driven approaches to natural language processing and open to collaborate on NLP and AI projects.

 ⚙️ Recently completed projects: